 - PS/2 ports: Give you compatibility with really old keyboards and mice.

-- Thunderbolt 3: Very rare to find this built into motherboards, but some boards support it through dedicated add-on cards.
+- Thunderbolt: Very rare to find this built into motherboards, but some boards support it through dedicated add-on cards.
 Provides the fastest possible connections, up to 40 Gbps.

-While you may not need USB 3.1 Gen 2 or Type-C ports today, they are good ways to future proof your PC.
+While you may not need many USB 3.1 Gen 2 or Type-C ports today, they are good ways to future-proof your PC.

 How many RAM slots do you need?

 But for mainstream tasks and games, 16GB is sufficient and 32GB is ample.
-And even with just two slots, you can install up to 32GB of RAM.
-Note, though, that you may pay a slight premium for a 32GB kit that uses two 16GB sticks, rather than a 32GB kit that’s spread across four 8GB sticks.
+And even with just two slots, you can install as much as 64GB of RAM.
+Note, though, that you will often pay a premium for denser 64 and 32GB kit that uses two sticks, rather than a kit that’s spread across four sticks.